 Upwardly Global helps work-authorized immigrants, refugees, asylees, and Special Immigrant Visa holders (SIVs) restart their professional careers in the U.S.

 Their online Job Search Program prepares anyone to adapt their skills, education, and previous career into the American workforce, and to demonstrate the value of their experience to employers.

-At Remitly, we realize the financial system is fundamentally stacked against immigrants.
+At Remitly, we realize the financial system is stacked against immigrants.
 That’s why we’ve created a money sending platform that is accessible, affordable, and secure for over 3 million people around the world.

-The majority of people who move away from their home country seek jobs to support their family abroad and to send them money to afford basic necessities like food, education, medical and housing costs.
+The majority of people who move away from their home country seek jobs to support their family abroad and to send them money to afford necessities like food, education, medical, and housing costs.
 We understand their sacrifice, leaving everything they know and love to provide a better life for their loved ones.

 We help make this journey a little easier by offering lower fees and faster transfer times so more money makes it to loved ones when they need it most.

 You can easily use our services by choosing the country you wish to send to.
 Check out Remitly today for a special offer when you send with us for the first time.